 The potential victim reduces the thief’s chances for success by 5% for every level of experience he or she is above the 3rd, i.e. –5% at 4th level, etc. Chances of success are also affected by the Category of the target: Simple (a lowly farmer), Difficult (a merchant, –10%), or Extraordinary (adventurer/nobility, –15%).

 Pick Pockets fails if the player rolls above the chance to Pick Pockets.
 Undiscovered failures allow additional attempts (twice / round).
-If the roll fails by 21% or greater, the victim notices the thief’s attempt (the victim might notice and allow the thief to operate anyway in order to track him or her back to the place he or she uses as a headquarters).
+If the roll fails by 21% or greater, the victim notices the thief’s attempt (note the victim might notice yet allow the thief to operate in order to track them back to headquarters).